Ladbroke Estate: History

-In the early 19th century the Ladbroke family owned a number of substantial parcels of land in Kensington, then a largely suburban area.
+In the early 19th century, the Ladbroke family owned a number of substantial parcels of land in Kensington, then a largely suburban area.
 All were located north of the Uxbridge Road (now Notting Hill Gate and Holland Park Avenue).
-Development of the land was begun in 1821, and continued until the 1870s.
+Development of the land was begun in 1821 and continued until the 1870s.
 Around six architects and many more property speculators were involved in developing the final layout of the area.

 In the late 18th century, the estate had been owned by Richard Ladbroke, esquire, of Tadworth Court, Surrey.
 He died childless, and around 1821 his land passed to his nephew James Weller, who assumed the name Ladbroke in order to be able to inherit.
 James Weller Ladbroke held the estate until his death in 1847, though the actual development of the land was carried out by a firm of City solicitors, Smith, Bayley (known as Bayley and Janson after 1836), working in conjunction with the architect, landscaper and surveyor Thomas Allason.

 Under the terms of his uncle's will James Weller Ladbroke could only grant leases of up to twenty-one years' duration.
-However, he and his advisers managed to obtain power by means of a private Act of Parliament of 1821 to grant ninety-nine-year leases, and it was at this point that development began in earnest.
+However, he and his advisers managed to obtain power by means of a private act of Parliament, Ladbroke's Estate Act 1821 (1 & 2 Geo.
+4. c.
+26 Pr.), to grant ninety-nine-year leases, and it was at this point that development began in earnest.

 Allason's first task was to prepare a plan for the layout of the main portion of the estate, which was completed by 1823.
 The 1823 plan marks the genesis of Allason's most enduring idea — the creation of large private communal gardens enclosed by terraces and/or crescents of houses.
 Eventually around fifteen of these communal gardens would be built, such as Arundel Gardens and Ladbroke Gardens, and they continue to contribute to the unique character of Notting Hill to this day.

 Allason's design was inspired by Nash's work at Regent's Park, and his vision was an ambitious one, consisting of a spectacular estate, focused on a large central circus with radiating streets built around central "paddocks" or garden squares.
 However, the financial crisis of 1825 forced his plans to be greatly scaled down, and Allason's original bold vision would never be fulfilled.

 A number of different developers were involved in the eventual piecemeal development of the estate, including Robert Cantwell (who was also responsible for the elegant design of Royal Crescent), Joshua Flesher Hanson, Ralph Adams, and John Drew.
 Many of the more elegant buildings were the work of Thomas Allason, whose work may be seen in Stanley Gardens and Kensington Park Gardens, including St Peter's Notting Hill.